-- 70 Relationships Wesley's famous comment, "One great reason why the rich in general have so little sympathy for the poor is because they so seldom visit them"10, illustrates the importance put on building relationships directly with those with lived experience of injustice, as a driver of justice.
+34. Relationships - Wesley's famous comment, "One great reason why the rich in general have so little sympathy for the poor is because they so seldom visit them"8, illustrates the importance put on building relationships directly with those with lived experience of injustice as a driver of justice.
 For Wesley, the commitment to help those experiencing economic injustice was grounded in genuine encounter with other human beings, and it is from his own experience of 'being with' that his exhortations to others to do likewise are based.
-He told rich followers that they couldn't be faithful to Christ unless they spent time with the poorest and learned from God amongst them.11 Modelling this way of being in radical relationship, enabled his societies, at their best, to be communities committed to sharing their lives together and supporting one another.
+He told rich followers that they couldn't be faithful to Christ unless they spent time with the poorest and learned from God amongst them.9 Modelling this way of being in radical relationship, enabled his societies, at their best, to be communities committed to sharing their lives together and supporting one another.
 The suggestion of Captain Foy, an early Methodist in Bristol, that the debt of building the New Room should be met by class members paying a penny a week, rather than relying on donations from those who were wealthy, offered a sense of agency and collaboration.
 This was combined with Foy's compassionate commitment to put the penny in himself, if a member had difficulty paying.
 More recently the work of Sybil Phoenix (a member in the Southwark and Deptford Circuit) exemplifies community-led justice work.
-She fostered children, and set up the Moonshot youth club for black young people with classes, a library, dances and a football team, as well as support for young mothers.
-When the club was burnt down by the National Front, she rebuilt it, and later began the first anti-racist training, through MELRAW (Methodist and Ecumenical Leadership Racism Awareness Workshops), for Methodist church leaders.
-More recently All We Can have modelled partnership working through relief and development work. - God gave individuals a true sense of their worth in the words of Charles Wesley's hymn, God's "ceaseless, unexhausted love, unmerited and free" is "enough for all, enough for each, enough for evermore".
-This does not stop us recognising our failings and inherent sinfulness, but it does help us understand that we are not worthless even if society judges us to be so.
-This is transformational.
-Intentionally and unintentionally, Methodism equipped many people to resist injustices by providing education, and nurturing self-worth, strong belief and sometimes righteous anger.
-Nineteenth century agricultural labourers, for example, learned to speak out and lead in church, and were able to assert their need for a living wage, leading to the founding of the trade union movement.
-Tommy Hepburn, leader of the first miners' strike in Durham, and Ellen Wilkinson, first woman Member of Parliament and one of the leaders of the Jarrow March, were both nurtured as Methodists.
-Such leadership was often personally costly, particularly for people from the working classes. - 72 Liberation Charles Wesley's words, "My chains fell off, my heart was free", described his conversion experience in the language of liberation.
-For many early Methodists, this promised liberation was from the oppression of the spirit, the body and the mind, and had a collective perspective.
-Revd Hugh Price Hughes of the West London Mission in the nineteenth century was at the forefront of both the temperance movement, seeking to liberate people from addiction and poverty, and calls to repeal the Contagious Diseases Act, which sought the liberation of women from abuse and oppression.
-John Wesley recognised that injustice in eighteenth century Britain required both personal and collective action to liberate people.
-He famously condemned the horrors of slavery, but also said that if the capitalist economy relied on slavery, it was better to abolish the system and the Empire's wealth than to keep slavery: "it were more desirable that they [the Caribbean islands] were altogether sunk in the depth of the sea, than that they should be cultivated at so high a price as the violation of justice, mercy and truth."
-In 1788, Wesley held a prayer vigil for slaves to escape and break their chains.
-Methodists, both ordained and lay, and of both African and European heritage, took part in resistance to slavery in the Caribbean and the Americas.
-This strand of liberation for our global neighbours is echoed in the solidarity which has, at times only
+She fostered children, and set up the Moonshot youth club for Black young people with classes, a library, dances and a football team, as well as support for young mothers.
+When the club was burnt down by the National Front, she rebuilt it and later began the first anti-racist training, through MELRAW (Methodist and Ecumenical Leadership Racism Awareness Workshops), for Methodist church leaders.
+More recently All We Can have modelled partnership working through relief and development work.

-9 Methodist Conference Agenda 1987, page 572
+7 Methodist Conference Agenda 1987, p.
+572

-10 On Visiting the Sick, Sermon 98, 3, page 387, The Works of John Wesley Bicentennial Ed.
-Vol 3
+^{8 &#}x27;On Visiting the Sick, sermon 98', The Works of John Wesley, (Bicentennial ed. vol 3.3), p.
+387

-11 John Wesley's letter to Miss March, 7 February 1776
+9 See 'John Wesley's letter to Miss March, 7 February 1776'